17. Example [nuxt-20]: Porting the [vuejs-22] example

 console.log('[index asyncData error=]', e.message)

-// note that the JSON session has not started
+// note that session jSON has not started

 context.store.commit('replace', { started: false })